-Because there is no wetland mitigation bank in the Haines Borough, the proposed mitigation for this project would include proposed stream mitigation areas and a fee in lieu of compensatory mitigation, at a ratio negotiated with the USACE.
+Because there is no wetland mitigation bank in the Haines Borough, the proposed mitigation for this project would include proposed river and stream mitigation areas.
 It should be noted that when the mitigation plan was developed, the resource agencies' preference was for on-site, in-kind mitigation with the focus on enhancing fish habitat.
 The IDT considered this to be the most important function provided by wetlands in the area.
-In addition, about one-quarter acre of wetlands would be restored near MP 18 (see Figure Set D, Sheet 22).
+In addition, about one-quarter acre of wetlands and riparian habitat would be restored near MP 18 (see Figure Set D, Sheet 22).

-Based on the functions and values assessment, the functions and values lost would be replaced with the proposed mitigation and restoration plan described in Appendix D - Stream Habitat Mitigation Plan in Appendix F, EFH Assessment.
+Based on the functions and values assessment, the functions and values lost would be replaced with the proposed mitigation and restoration plan described in Section 4.15, Fish.

-The Haines Highway project would re-construct, in-kind, all tributaries directly affected, and improve fish passage for all 25 fish bearing tributaries that intersect the highway in the project area.
+The Haines Highway project would re-construct, in-kind, all tributaries directly affected, and improve fish passage for fish-bearing tributaries that intersect the highway in the project area.
 A functional lift would occur to wetlands upstream of the proposed fish passage culverts that would correct deficiencies and increase access to fish habitat.